-On August 10, 2010, Seaside and we entered into a common stock purchase agreement, or the Seaside purchase agreement.
-The Seaside purchase agreement requires us to issue and sell, and Seaside to buy, up to 700,000 shares of our common stock once every 14 days, subject to the satisfaction of certain closing conditions at each closing, beginning on September 22, 2010 and ending approximately 50 weeks after the initial closing.
-The price of the shares that we sell to Seaside will be at an 8% discount to the volume weighted average trading price for our common stock for the ten consecutive trading days immediately preceding each closing date.
+In August 2010, Seaside and we entered into a common stock purchase agreement, or the Seaside purchase agreement.
+The Seaside purchase agreement requires us to issue and sell, and Seaside to buy, up to 18,200,000 shares of our common stock in installments of 700,000 shares once every 14 days, subject to the satisfaction of certain closing conditions at each closing, beginning on September 22, 2010 and ending approximately 50 weeks after the initial closing.
+The price of the shares that we sell to Seaside is at an 8% discount to the volume weighted average trading price for our common stock for the ten consecutive trading days immediately preceding each closing date.
 For a particular closing to take place, the ten-day volume weighted average trading price for our common stock immediately prior to such closing must be at least \$6.50 per share.
 If the ten-day volume weighted average trading price for a particular closing is below \$6.50 per share, then that closing will not occur and the aggregate number of shares to be purchased will be reduced by 700,000 shares.
 Seaside also has the right not to complete a purchase of shares at a closing if it would cause Seaside's beneficial ownership of our common stock, calculated in accordance with Rule 13d-3 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, to exceed 10% of our outstanding common stock immediately after such subsequent closing.
 Seaside has agreed not to engage in short sales of our common stock during the term of the Seaside purchase agreement and agreed that it will not sell more than 10% of the total number of shares of common stock traded on any trading day.
-On August 10, 2010, we entered into an agreement with Omni Capital Corporation to pay that firm a finder's fee in an amount equal to 1% of the aggregate value of all cash, if any, invested by Seaside under the Seaside purchase agreement.
-As of September 30, 2010, no shares had been sold to Seaside under the Seaside purchase agreement.
-On October 20, 2010, we issued and sold 700,000 shares of common stoc
+In August 2010, we entered into an agreement with Omni Capital Corporation to pay that firm a finder's fee in an amount equal to 1% of the aggregate value of all cash invested by Seaside under the Seaside purchase agreement.
+As of March 31, 2011, a total of 3,500,000 shares had been sold to Seaside under the Seaside purchase agreement for net proceeds of \$23.8 million.